County of Santa Barbara

 Consider recommendations regarding an Agreement with Geosyntec Consultants, Inc. for

-commissioning and optimization of the Active Treatment System (ATS) at the Tajiguas ReSource
+commissioning and optimization of the Active Treatment System (ATS) at the Tajiguas

-Center; Third District, as follows:
+ReSource Center; Third District, as follows:

-a) Approve and authorize the Chair to execute an Agreement with Geosyntec Consultants, Inc. (a
+a) Approve and authorize the Chair to execute an Agreement with Geosyntec Consultants,

-local vendor) to provide technical support for the commissioning and optimization of the ATS at the
+Inc. (a local vendor) to provide technical support for the commissioning and optimization of

-Tajiguas ReSource Center for an amount not to exceed $124,500.00; and
+the ATS at the Tajiguas ReSource Center for an amount not to exceed $124,500.00; and

-b) Determine that pursuant to the California Environmental Quality Act (CEQA) Guidelines Section
+b) Determine that pursuant to the California Environmental Quality Act (CEQA) Guidelines

-measures have occurred, and therefore the recommended action is within the scope of the prior
+feasibility of mitigation measures have occurred, and therefore the recommended action is

-environmental review documents for the ReSource Center CMU ATS project, including the
+within the scope of the prior environmental review documents for the ReSource Center CMU

-Addendum prepared for the ATS dated August 12, 2024 considered by the board on September
+ATS project, including the Addendum prepared for the ATS dated August 12, 2024

-10, 2024 to the prior environmental review documents (Addendum dated August 15, 2023
+considered by the board on September 10, 2024 to the prior environmental review documents

-considered on October 3, 2023, Revised Addendum to the Subsequent Environmental Impact
+(Addendum dated August 15, 2023 considered on October 3, 2023, Revised Addendum to the

-Report [EIR], considered on November 14, 2017, Subsequent EIR No. 12EIR-00000- 00002,
+Subsequent Environmental Impact Report [EIR], considered on November 14, 2017,

-SCH No. 2012041068 certified by the Board of Supervisors on July 12, 2016 and Subsequent
+Subsequent EIR No. 12EIR-00000- 00002, SCH No. 2012041068 certified by the Board of

-EIR Revision Letter and Errata dated May 27, 2016) and therefore no new environmental
+Supervisors on July 12, 2016 and Subsequent EIR Revision Letter and Errata dated May 27,

-document shall be prepared for this action.
+2016) and therefore no new environmental document shall be prepared for this action.

 BOARD OF SUPERVISORS